“Understanding the target is key”

-Founded in Zurich in 2011, the startup’s system for managing event guest lists is now available in more than 60 countries.
+How can a start-up expand internationally with only eight employees?
+Zkipster knows because it has done it.
+Founded in Zurich in 2011, the start-up’s system for managing event guest lists is now available in more than 60 countries.
 To do this, the company opened offices in New York, London, Hong Kong, São Paulo and Amsterdam.
 David Becker explains how he managed the expansion.

-TECHNOLOGIST When did you decide to open a foreign office?
+Technologist: When did you decide to open a foreign office?

-DAVID BECKER When we realised that our product couldn’t be sold to a large audience in a single country.
+David Becker: When we realised that our product couldn’t be sold to a large audience in a single country.
 Our app helps organize guest lists for large private events.
 There are only a few tens of thousands of these events in the world.
 We needed to spread as quickly as possible to capture the many niche markets around the globe.

-TECHNOLOGIST What mistakes did you need to avoid?
+T. What mistakes did you need to avoid?

-DAVID BECKER We were cash poor, like many start-ups.
+D. B. We were cash poor, like many start-ups.
 So we had to remain focused on a specific goal.
 We concentrated our efforts on the U.S., which we identified as a key market.
 The other foreign branches were more trial runs to help us compare regions and set priorities.

-TECHNOLOGIST How did you create the foreign offices?
+T. How did you create the foreign offices?

-DAVID BECKER One of us went on site to study the market: tech habits of the inhabitants, rate of smartphone use, reach of the 4G network, etc. If the area appeared promising, we hired someone whom we then placed in a shared office space.
+D. B. One of us went on site to study the market: tech habits of the inhabitants, rate of smartphone use, reach of the 4G network, etc. If the area appeared promising, we hired someone whom we then placed in a shared office space.

-TECHNOLOGIST If your app is sold online, is there really any need for physical presence?
+T. If your app is sold online, is there really any need for physical presence?

-TECHNOLOGIST What were the first things that had to be adapted to the local market?
+T. What were the first things that had to be adapted to the local market?

-DAVID BECKER First the website needed to be translated into the local language, then the currency.
+D. B. First the website needed to be translated into the local language, then the currency.

-TECHNOLOGIST How do you maintain team spirit when your eight employees are spread so widely?
+T. How do you maintain team spirit when your eight employees are spread so widely?

-DAVID BECKER They can easily participate remotely in the technical development, which is done online.
+D. B. They can easily participate remotely in the technical development, which is done online.
 But to create a real team spirit we need to make sure our employees see each other in the flesh at least once a year.
 Without this cohesion, a start-up can’t survive.